isaac-sim/IsaacLab/docs/source/setup/reference_architecture/index.rst

 In addition to designing the RL task, you will need to design your agent’s model, the neural network policy and value function.
-To train the RL agent to solve the task, you need to define the hyperparameters such as number of epochs, learning rate etc. for training and the policy/value model architecture.
+To train the RL agent to solve the task, you need to define the hyperparameters such as number of epochs, learning rate, etc. for training and the policy/value model architecture.
 This is defined in the training configuration file specific to the RL library you want to use.
 Examples are created under the agent's folder in each task directory.
 See an example of `RSL-RL <https://github.com/isaac-sim/IsaacLab/blob/main/source/extensions/omni.isaac.lab_tasks/omni/isaac/lab_tasks/manager_based/locomotion/velocity/config/anymal_b/agents/rsl_rl_ppo_cfg.py>`__ for Anymal-B.